Skip to main content

 Written by Tiago Mendo

-During a scan, there are 3 major components at play, each one with a specific job:
+There are 3 major components at play in a target scan, each one with a specific job:

 • The fingerprinter identifies the technologies used on the target